OgetoOndicho/SQL_102/README.md

 ON b.author_id = a.id
 ORDER BY b.id;
 ```
--F. Write a Query to Retrieve name of Books with corresponding Translators:
+- F. Write a Query to Retrieve name of Books with corresponding Translators:
 ```sql
 SELECT b.id, b.title, b.type, t.first_name, t.last_name
 FROM Books b